Baonks81/baonks81.github.io/_posts/2023-02-20-TTYESCAPE-mobile-friendly-on-GNU-Linux-distros.md

 Initially, when I stepped foot in GNU/Linux, I realized that the operating system only writes code to run on specific hardware that has not been optimized, even Android isn't still optimize yet.

 Once I got the rootfs and mainline kernel running on my Nexus 7, I realized something.
-Most of the original distros like Debian(Ubuntu), ArchLinux, Fedora, OpenSUSE, Gentoo, Slackware, Linux From Scratch(LFS) etc. All boot into correct tty0 to tty9, depending on the distro's settings.
+Most of the original distros like Debian(Ubuntu), ArchLinux, Fedora, OpenSUSE, Gentoo, Slackware, Linux From Scratch(LFS) etc. All booting to tty0 to tty9, depending on the distro's settings.

 {% include image.html
             img="images/ttyescape.jpg"